-The album kicks off with the charging ‘David Watts,’ a song of envy, disgust, or possibly love for a rival schoolboy, not exactly your standard pop song lyric.
-In 1978, a cover of the song was a modest hit for the Jam.
-Elsewhere on the album we find topics such as cigarettes (‘Harry Rag‘) and lazy days (‘Afternoon Tea‘).
+The album kicks off with the charging “David Watts,” a song of envy, disgust or possibly love for a rival schoolboy, not exactly your standard pop song lyric.
+Elsewhere on the album we find topics such as cigarettes (“Harry Rag“) and lazy days (“Afternoon Tea“).
 The album is full of these vignettes about daily life.
-‘Two Sisters,’ ‘Situation Vacant,’ and ‘Lazy Old Sun‘ rank among Davies’ finest moments.
+“Two Sisters,” “Situation Vacant” and “Lazy Old Sun” rank among Davies’ finest moments.

-Brother Dave was not to be left out, delivering the rocking ‘Love Me Til the Sun Shines‘ as well as his signature song ‘Death of a Clown,’ which was co-written with his sibling Ray.
-Both songs were released as a Dave Davies solo single earlier in the year and made the top five in the UK.
-Meanwhile, songs like ‘End of the Season‘ and ‘Lazy Old Sun’ help paint a picture miles away from the technicolor dreaming going on throughout most of the rock and roll world at the time.
+Brother Dave was not to be left out, delivering the rocking “Love Me Til the Sun Shines” as well as his signature song “Death of a Clown,” which was co-written with Ray.
+Both songs were released as a Dave Davies solo single earlier in the year and made the Top 5 in the U.K. Meanwhile, songs like “End of the Season” and “Lazy Old Sun” help paint a picture miles away from the technicolor dreaming going on throughout most of the rock ‘n’ roll world at the time.
 This was stately English pop in a not-so-stately era.

-The song the album is most remembered for, and deservedly so, is the eternally beautiful ‘Waterloo Sunset.’
+The song the album is most remembered for, and deservedly so, is the eternally beautiful “Waterloo Sunset.”
 Simply one of the finest songs ever written, it unfolds like a mini movie in all of its three minutes, while the haunting melody and flawless performance have made it a true Kinks classic.
-The song has a far deeper connection to their homeland than here in the US, where the track, though a favorite among Kinks diehard, is hardly known stateside.
-Ray Davies recently performed the song at the 2012 Olympics.
+The song has a far deeper connection to their homeland than here in the U.S., where the track, though a favorite among Kinks die-hard fans, is hardly known stateside.